 Specialist recycling services

 While some items can't be tossed in your kerbside recycling bin, that doesn't mean that they can't be recycled altogther.
-Council provides recycling services for items such as toothbrushes and batteries, to help keep them out of your general waste and utilise them for future manufacturing.
+Council provides recycling services for batteries and mobile phones, to help keep them out of your general waste and utilise them for future manufacturing.

 Batteries